douglascayers/sfdc-convert-documents-to-files/README.md

 --------------
 1. Enable [Create Audit Fields](https://help.salesforce.com/articleView?id=000213290&type=1&language=en_US) so Document create/update/owner fields can be preserved on the new files.
 2. As the admin performing the conversion, your user record needs **Salesforce CRM Content User** enabled.
-3. You will need to configure a **Named Credential** because the app processes records in background jobs and will need to securely invoke the Salesforce REST API via OAuth when you are not around.

-Please see the [instructions in the wiki](https://github.com/douglascayers/sfdx-convert-documents-to-files/wiki/Pre-Requisites-Instructions) for screen shots and step-by-steps.
+3. Read the [instructions in the wiki](https://github.com/douglascayers/sfdx-convert-documents-to-files/wiki/Pre-Requisites-Instructions) for screen shots and step-by-steps.

 Packaged Release History